The 2021 HealthCare Roundtable

 The conference agenda will largely follow the format we used for the 2020 Annual Conference.
-Although it’s certainly not the same as being together, the Roundtable’s highly-regarded annual conference provides members and guests a unique opportunity to hear presentations by high level government officials and key experts – from Congress and the Administration, academics, benefit consultants, plan administrators, advocates and industry leaders in an intimate dialogue-oriented setting.
+Although it’s certainly not the same as being together, the Roundtable’s highly-regarded annual conference will once again provide members and guests an opportunity to hear presentations by high level government officials and key experts – from Congress and the Administration, academics, benefit consultants, plan administrators, advocates and industry leaders.

-To advance the Roundtable’s policy priorities and to educate Congress and the Washington stakeholder community, the Roundtable will convene a Congressional Forum on June 24-25, 2019 in Washington, DC.
+In order to advance the Public Sector Roundtable policy priorities and educate Congress and the Washington stakeholder community, the Roundtable convened a Congressional Forum on June 24-25, 2019 in Washington, DC.
 Public sector health care purchasers from across the United States participated in the Forum to share their policy priorities and to learn about key issues facing public sector purchasers.